Saadullah Khan (footballer): International career

 In 2009, Saadullah was called by the Pakistan under-19 team for the 2010 AFC U-19 Championship qualification in Tehran, under coach Gohar Zaman.

 Khan made his senior debut for the Pakistan national football team in 2014 at the age of 19, in a 3–1 defeat against Lebanon.
 His second appearance was against Palestine.
 Khan scored his first international goal for the national team on his third appearance, in a friendly against Afghanistan in 2015 which was assisted by team captain Hassan Bashir.
 Saadullah came as a substitute for Mansoor Khan in the last 10 minutes of the match, and scored with a header in the 91st minute of the match through a free kick executed by Bashir.
 He also was included in the Pakistan squad for test matches against Malaysia under-19 and under-22 in Kuala Lumpur, and Osotspa FC and Thailand under-23 in Bangkok in 2015.
 He remained an unused substitute in the 2018 FIFA World Cup qualification against Yemen.
 In May 2015, Khan also participated in the 2016 AFC U-23 Championship qualification.

 Saadullah missed international exposure for the next 3 years, as Pakistan was suspended from all football activities by FIFA on 10 October 2017.
 For three years since March 2015, Pakistan remained suspended from any international competition because of the crisis created inside the Pakistan Football Federation.
 Saadullah along with other national team players meanwhile participated with Pakistan during local Leisure Leagues exhibitions matches involving Brazilian star Ronaldinho and Ryan Giggs in 2017.

 In 2018, Saadullah participated in the Pakistan tour to Bahrain for test matches as a preparation for the 2018 SAFF Championship, when his side returned to the international circuit after 3 years, where he scored a goal in a 2–0 victory against Sitra Club.
 In the 2018 SAFF Championship, Pakistan's campaign ended in the semi-finals.

 In January 2020, Saadullah was named in Pakistan's squad for a two-match friendly tour in Malaysia against UKM and Felda United on 22 and 23 January respectively, which ended in a 2–2 draw and a 2–0 victory.
 This was before Pakistan were once again suspended from all football activities by FIFA on 7 April 2021.
 After the suspension was lifted on 29 June 2022, Saadullah along with his teammate Saddam Hussain were excluded from the national football team camp, as they were unable to attend the trials of the national team where they were named, following the return to international football due to their ongoing court case against their former departmental club SSGC.

+Coaching career

+In May 2023, Saadullah became Pakistan's first player to complete an FA Level Two (UEFA) coaching course at the age of 28.

 Personal life

 Saadullah lost his father in 2014, who had been killed by robbers in his hometown in Pishin.
+His younger brother Kaleemullah Khan is also a footballer.

 He completed his master’s degree in International Relations in 2021.
-In May 2023, Saadullah became Pakistan's first player to complete an FA Level Two (UEFA) coaching course at the age of 28.